una/personal-goals/happy-moments/2016_happy-moments.md

 02/17/2016
 ---
-Stayed after work with Alex today to work on the SXSW jukebox app.
+Stayed after work with Alex (H) today to work on the SXSW jukebox app.
 We finally pulled some of the back and front end together which is always an exciting moment :)

 02/18/2016
 ---